 The modern approach is to use a step of block Jacobi or block Gauss-Seidel as a preconditioner for use in a Krylov space based subsolver.
-There is not too much point in solving the subproblems exactly on the smaller domains (since the boundary data is wrong) just an approximate solution suffices \rightarrow domain decomposition preconditioning as the Conjugate Gradient Method, GMRES (Generalized Minimum Residual), BCG (Bi Conjugate Gradient), QMR (Quasi Minimum Residual), CGS (Conjugate Gradient Squared).
-For this lecture, one can think of these methods in terms of a black-box.
-What is needed is a subroutine that given u computes Au.
+There is not too much point in solving the subproblems exactly on the smaller domains (since the boundary data is wrong) just an approximate solution suffices $\rightarrow$ domain decomposition preconditioning that given u computes Au.
 This is a matrix-vector multiply in the abstract sense, but of course it is not a dense matrix-vector product in the sense one practices in undergraduate linear algebra.
 The other needed ingredient is a subroutine to approximately solve the system.
 This is known as a preconditioner.
 To be useful this subroutine must roughly solve the problem quickly.